Piney Woods, Mississippi

 Piney Woods is an unincorporated community in Rankin County, Mississippi, United States.
 It is the site of the Piney Woods Country Life School, a historically African-American boarding school established in 1909.
+The school's historic district became part of the African American Civil Rights Network in 2023.

 The community is part of the Jackson Metropolitan Statistical Area.

+A post office began operating under the name Piney Woods in 1926.